 There are a few different materials used to construct the roller j-hooks.

-- The body of the j-hooks are made from steel.
+- The body of the j-hooks is made from steel.
 The welds all look good.

 If you’re a taller lifter, you may be wondering if you’ll be able to set the j-hooks high enough to squat on.
 The good news is that nearly any person will be able to set up for squats without issue.

 The highest j-hook setting is 67″ (5’7″) from the floor to the roller.
 This translates to a max user height of around 7’0″ for squatting comfortably on the j-hooks!